Open Aviation Safety is being built.

 Leaders of tomorrow

-"Drowning in data, yet starved for knowledge."
+"Drowning in data, yet thirsty for knowledge."

 ~ Unknown

-Issues in safety
+Some issues in safety

 New wine in old bottles